 - The Build it Guild of Southern Africa Social and Ethics Committee

-The committee is satisfied that it has fulfilled its responsibilities in accordance with its terms of reference and has performed its statutory duties, as set out in the Companies Regulations.
+The committee is satisfied that it has fulfilled its responsibilities in accordance with its terms of reference, a copy of which can be found online.

 Key focus areas